Anne Desmet: Life and education

+Anne Desmet was born in Liverpool.
+Her mother was the eminent English paediatric and neonatal surgeon Irene Marion Desmet FRCS (née Irving; 25 March 1928 – 5 March 2020).
+Her father was Flemish-Belgian hotelier Louis Henry Marie Joseph Desmet (8 November 1904, Belgium – 14 Jul 1973, England), formerly an oyster farmer in Belgium.

+Desmet was born with congenital hip dysplasia, resulting in an approximate total of five years hospitalisation during childhood, recovering from orthopaedic surgeries.

-Anne Desmet was born in Liverpool and studied at the Ruskin School of Drawing and Fine Art, University of Oxford and the Central School of Art and Design.
+Desmet studied at the Ruskin School of Drawing and Fine Art, University of Oxford and the Central School of Art and Design.
 She obtained a master's degree and subsequently, a postgraduate diploma in printmaking.

 She was awarded a scholarship at the British School at Rome in 1989, is a Fellow of the Royal Society of Painter-Printmakers and a member of the Society of Wood Engravers.

 Career

 Desmet became a lecturer at the Royal Academy Schools, Ruskin School, Middlesex University and Leeds Polytechnic.
 Desmet is also a former external examiner in fine art.

 Desmet is curator of Scene through Wood - a Century of Wood Engraving, Ashmolean Museum and touring 2020.

 Desmet was elected as a Royal Academician on 26 May 2011.

 She is an Honorary Member of the Printmakers Council.

 Publications

 Desmet was editor of Printmaking Today (1998-2013) – the quarterly journal of international graphic art.

 Desmet is author of Anne Desmet: A Greek Journey (2019) published by RA Publishing Co.
 Ltd and Anne Desmet: An Italian Journey (2016) also published by RA Publishing Co.
 Ltd.

 Desmet is co-author of Handmade Prints (2000), author of Primary Prints (2010) and co-editor of Printmakers – the Directory (2006) all published by A&C Black.

 Other publications include: Anne Desmet RA: Towards the Light (Long and Ryle Gallery, 2015), Anne Desmet RA: Time Sequences (Long and Ryle Gallery, 2015), Anne Desmet: Olympic Metamorphoses (The Hart Gallery, 2011), Anne Desmet: Urban Evolution (Whitworth Art Gallery, 2008), Anne Desmet: Towers and Transformations – catalogue raisonné (Ashmolean Museum, 1998); Private Views: Artists working today (Serpent’s Tail, 2004); Wood Engraving and the Woodcut in Britain c.1890-1990 (Barrie & Jenkins, 1994); The Times, RA Magazine, Art Review, Art Monthly, Burlington, The Guardian and The New York Times.